omatech/verified-reviews-send/README.md

   , $_ENV['VERIFIED_REVIEWS_SECRET_KEY']);

-$delay=0; // the delay in days you want to wait before verified opinions send the mail to the user foreach ($orders as $order)
+$delay=0; // the delay in days you want to wait before verified opinions send the mail to the user
+$really_send=true; // if you want to test the service set this flag to false and no requests will be send foreach ($orders as $order)
 {
   // Send a new purchase